 When you hire a new employee, head to the People section of your Gusto admin account to start onboarding them.
-Choose an accordion for steps to onboard an employee, how to handle remote and international hires, add a new hire to payroll, and more.
+Choose a section below for steps to onboard an employee, how to handle remote and international hires, add a new hire to payroll, and more.

 Watch our video below for guidance on hiring employees in new states.